 The goal is to be proactive and mitigate any kind of risk you may have for developing cavities, gum disease, or other progressive diseases.
 Prevention is always our first line of defense.
 We are proud to partner with you as we work toward great oral health together.

-Brushing for two minutes at least two times a day means you’re spending just four minutes (add a minute or two if you’re flossing, and we hope you are!) in a 24-hour period doing something great for yourself.
+Brushing for two minutes at least two times a day means you’re spending just four minutes (add a minute or two if you’re flossing, we hope!) in a 24-hour period doing something great for yourself.
 That equates to 28 minutes per week, around 126 minutes per month (depending on how many days are in the month, of course), and approximately 1,334 minutes per year.

 That sounds like a lot, right?
 There are 525,600 minutes in one year, though, and we promise those cumulative hours spent brushing and flossing are worth it!
 This habit can prevent deep staining and freshen your breath, but it also prevents tartar formation and development of infections.

-Oral cancer rates have been on the rise worldwide, and unfortunately, it’s one of the deadliest forms of cancer due to its often late-stage diagnosis.
-The usual increased risk factors of excessive alcohol consumption and tobacco usage have been surpassed by human papillomavirus (HPV) over the years.
+Oral cancer rates have been on the rise worldwide—it’s one of the deadliest forms of cancer due to its often late-stage diagnosis.
+The usual increased risk factors of excessive alcohol consumption and tobacco usage have been surpassed by human papillomavirus (HPV) in recent years.

 *Symptoms can be found or felt on lips, cheeks, tongue, throat, or any surface of the mouth.

 If you or anyone in your family plays contact sports, you probably already know (or may be required) to wear a mouthguard.
 If you haven’t heard the statistic that 13-39% of all dental injuries are sports-related, you might feel more motivation to protect your smile with one.
-Professional mouthguards are designed to fit your one-of-a-kind mouth.
-They’re constructed with durable, comfortable materials and provide more protection than stock or boil-and-bite guards available in most sporting goods stores.
+Our mouthguards are custom-designed to fit your mouth and are constructed of durable, comfortable materials to provide more protection than generic versions available in stores.